WHERE ARE YOU LOCATED?

 WHAT SHOULD I WEAR?

-Note: The following advice is for actors.
+Note: The following advice is for actors, creatives, couples, and seniors.
 If you are looking for a corporate headshot, wear business attire.
 You will only need one outfit.

 The basic rules: